 The classroom phase of the CNA class is 5 ½ to 6 weeks, depending on holidays.
 Any day(s) absent due to inclement weather (i.e. snow days) must be made up per Illinois Department of Public Health (IDPH) guidelines.

 Classes are held at Carle Hospital from 8:30 a.m. to 12:30 p.m., Monday through Friday.
 The clinical phase of the class is the last 11 days, 8:15 a.m. to 12:45 p.m.
 (1/2 hour longer than the classroom phase).

-Our next class will begin on March 27, 2017 and will graduate on May 18, 2017.
-If you are interested in applying for our next CNA class, please stop by our office to pick up the sample CNA Application.
-You can also download the sample CNA Application by clicking on the following link:
+If you are interested in applying for our CNA class, please stop by our office to pick up the March CNA Application.
+You can also view and download the CNA Application by clicking on the following link:

-The application for the March 2017 CNA class will be available starting in February 2017.
+Application due dates for the March 2017 CNA class will be February 23rd and February 24th.

 - The CNA student must have graduated from an accredited high school or have passed the GED.